LIVE | US threatens more bombings if Iran 'chooses poorly'

 "Iran is at a historic crossroads: one path consists of renouncing terrorism and nuclear armament, in conformity with the U.S. proposal; the other leads to an abyss," the minister said during a ceremony.

-"I join my brother in Christ, His Holiness Pope Leo XIV, in his courageous call for a reign of peace," Sarah Mullally, who will meet with the pope in late April in Rome, said in a statement.
-Mullally also stressed the importance of the pope's message "in these times of hatred, division and violence" in response to the U.S. president, who said Sunday he is "not a great admirer of the pope."
+"I stand with my brother in Christ, His Holiness Pope Leo XIV, in his courageous call for a kingdom of peace," Sarah Mullally, who will meet with the pope in late April in Rome, said in a statement.
+Mullally also stressed the importance of the pope's message "in a time marked by hatred, division, and violence" in response to the U.S. president, who said Sunday he is "not a fan of Pope Leo."

-"I closely follow the situation in Lebanon and the establishment of a ceasefire in Lebanon, an issue we consider paramount," specified Mohama Baqer Qalibaf, reporting on a conversation with her Lebanese counterpart, Nabih Berri.
+"I closely follow the situation in Lebanon and the establishment of a ceasefire in Lebanon, an issue we consider paramount," specified Mohama Bagher Ghalibaf, reporting on a conversation with her Lebanese counterpart, Nabih Berri.

-"We strive to oforce our enemies to establish a permanent cease-firein all areas of conflict, in accordance with the agreement" on a truce reached April 8 with the United States, he added.
+"We strive to force our enemies to establish a permanent cease-firein all areas of conflict, in accordance with the agreement" on a truce reached April 8 with the United States, he added.

 Trump announces meeting between Lebanese and Israeli leaders